 This famous rocketeer town on the barrier islands shares its name with the launch site jutting out on Florida's coastline.
-Bounded on the north by Port Canaveral, the world's second largest passenger port, and on the south by Cocoa Beach, this town prides itself as a safe, clean, residential beach-side community.
+Bounded on the north by Port Canaveral, the world's second busiest passenger port, and on the south by Cocoa Beach, this resort town prides itself as a safe, clean, residential beach-side community.
 Because it is closest to the launch complexes, it was settled in the 50's and 60's and is an emerging investment opportunity as older homes get refurbished to today's higher standards for homes near the ocean.
 Timeshare giant Westgate Resorts is rumored to be eyeing oceanfront properties since they bought Cocoa Beach Pier in 2014.

 We're located on a barrier island in the central part of Brevard, separated from the city of Cocoa by the Intracoastal waterway, Merritt Island, and the Banana River.
 National Pro-Am surfing championships, Ron Jon Surf Shop, Cocoa Beach Surf Company, Cocoa Beach Pier, dozens of casual hotels/motels draw beachlovers from around the world.
 World-famous surfers including 10-time world champion Kelly Slater, C.J.
 Hobgood, and many hall-of-famers including Phil and Rich Salick live here.
 See East Coast Surfing Capital fabulous surfing pictures.
 The world tandem surfing championships were held here Labor Day 2012.

 Residents and visitors enjoy the casual beach lifestyle in a thriving ocean-side community, with miles of white sandy beaches, and river shoreline - habitat to manatee, porpoises and big birds.
 Miles of finger canals provide many residents an opportunity to dock boats in their back yards.
 Golf, tennis and swimming are popular at the public Cocoa Beach Country Club.
-The high school houses an excellent International Baccalaureate program for the most challenging education offered by Brevard's public schools.
+The high school houses an excellent International Baccalaureate program for the most challenging education offered by Florida's public schools.

 Quaint restored Cocoa downtown hosts boutiques, art dealers, antiques, and lots of sidewalk restaurants.
-One popular event is lunch-time concerts at the gazebo.
+Two popular events are Sip & Stroll, and lunch-time concerts at the gazebo.
 Street festivals and art & craft shows frequently draw visitors from everywhere.
 With our proximity to Disney and a pool of talented entertainers, treasured Historic Cocoa Village Playhouse hosts productions with amazing actors, costumes, sets, and orchestra.